 I am ready to apply, what are the next steps?

-Please refer to the How to Apply page which contains the application paperwork for AOR.
+Please refer to the How to Apply page.
 Candidates apply directly to the LTSA through their school.

-The LTSA AOR Guidance and Eligibility document showcases a flowchart (page 2) which helps to explain the AOR process from application to completition.
+The LTSA AOR Guidance and Eligibility document showcases a flowchart which helps to explain the AOR process from application to completion.